Demonstration of the Rodeo Algorithm on a Quantum Computer: Prepared eigenvector expectation values

 In Table~\ref{no_mitigation}, the prepared eigenvector results without measurement error mitigation are presented.
 We show the expectation values of $X, Y, Z$ as well as $H^{(0)}$ and $H^{(1)}$.
 The error bars are statistical errors calculated from the distribution of results obtained from 10 independent trials of 5000 measurements for each of the Pauli operators with each eigenstate.
 From the averaged performance results for $\ket{\psi_1}$ and $\ket{\psi_2}$, the relative error for the expectation values of $H^{(0)}$ is $5\%$, and the relative error for the expectation values of $H^{(1)}$ is $0.6\%$.
 The deviation for the expectation value of $H^{(1)}$ is smaller due to the fact that the coefficients of the Pauli matrices are, by chance, smaller for $H^{(1)}$.
 But both deviations are much larger than the statistical error estimates, indicating significant systematic errors likely due to measurement bias.

 We have therefore analyzed the same data using measurement error mitigation.
-For each of the $10$ independent trials, we collect data for the $2 \times 2$ ``confusion matrix'', which gives the probability of measuring $\ket{0}$ or $\ket{1}$ when the state is prepared in a pure $\ket{0}$ or $\ket{1}$ state.
-We then multiply our measurement statistics for the expectation values of the Pauli operators by the inverse of the ``confusion matrix''.
+Preceding the $10$ independent trials, we collect data for the $2 \times 2$ ``calibration matrix'', which gives the probability of measuring $\ket{0}$ or $\ket{1}$ when the state is prepared in a pure $\ket{0}$ or $\ket{1}$ state.
+We then multiply our measurement statistics for the expectation values of the Pauli operators by the inverse of the ``calibration matrix''.
 The results are presented in Table~\ref{mitigation}.
 We see that measurement error mitigation has removed much of the error.
 With averaged performance results for $\ket{\psi_1}$ and $\ket{\psi_2}$, the relative error for the expectation values of $H^{(0)}$ is now $0.2\%$ and the relative error for the expectation values of $H^{(1)}$ is $0.5\%$.
 However, the expectation values of the Pauli operators have residual errors that are larger than the statistical errors.
 This indicates that there are remaining systematic errors, and the total error cannot be reduced significantly further by increasing the measurement statistics.
+All of the runs were performed in a single day, spanning a time window no more than a few hours from the calibration time.